aletbm/SkyPulse-Streaming-Pipeline/README.md

 - **Seismic events** — real-time earthquake feeds from the [USGS Earthquake Hazards Program](https://earthquake.usgs.gov/) (60s polling, event-time deduplication)

 Each stream is independently produced into a Redpanda Cloud (Kafka-compatible) broker, consumed into a Supabase (PostgreSQL) landing zone, and processed by Apache Flink tumbling-window jobs that compute 5-minute aggregates.
 A Bruin pipeline running in Bruin Cloud then transforms raw landing tables into a layered analytical model (staging → intermediate → marts), producing enriched, cross-stream outputs including a composite geospatial risk score per 10-degree grid cell.
 A Streamlit dashboard deployed to Streamlit Cloud visualizes all streams live.

-The combination of these three domains makes real-time enrichment genuinely meaningful: a grid cell with high air traffic, a nearby M6+ earthquake, and storm-level wind gusts tells a different operational story than any single stream in isolation.

 ---